owncast/owncast.github.io/content/quickstart/digitalocean/_index.md

 ## Notes

 - Owncast is installed in `/opt/owncast`.
 You'll find all your data files there.
 This is also where you can upgrade your Owncast server in the future.

+## Upgrading

+Since the DigitalOcean droplet comes with Owncast pre-installed you might find that it becomes out of date when a new version of Owncast is released.
+You can update it with these steps.

+1. ssh into your droplet as root: `ssh root@_your_droplet_ip`
+1. Run `cd /opt/owncast` to change directory.
+1. Stop Owncast from running by running `systemctl stop owncast`
+1. Run the Owncast installer as the owncast user: `su  -c "curl https://owncast.online/install.sh |bash" owncast`
+1. Restart Owncast: `systemctl start owncast`